Lorenzo-Gandini/player-detection/README.md

 This project is part of the Signal, Image, and Video course taught by Prof. Andrea Rosani for the academic year 2023/2024.
 As an introduction course to Computer Vision, my goal was to apply traditional methods like Histogram of Oriented Gradients, CAMShift and Kalman filters, to identify and track with colored (with the team color) bounding boxes all football players in a selected video.

+If you want to understand my development process and the problems I encountered, this is the [report](report.pdf) .
+Feel free to write me an [email](mailto:lorenzo.gandini@hotmail.it) if you want to discuss some points or suggest upgrades.

 https://github.com/Lorenzo-Gandini/player-detection/assets/64914278/43063ba2-5eec-4fe0-8bae-a272777ff538

-If you want to discuss this project with me, or want to suggest upgrades, free to write me an email !

 ## How use it